-the paper had, and the kind of drunk who woke up beneath a blazing sun and his lips glued to the asphalt with his own dry saliva.
+the paper had, and the kind of drunk who woke up beneath a blazing sun, his lips glued to the asphalt with his own dry saliva.

-Now imagine me, a pipsqueak in the back seat of the newsroom Jeep, grinning ear to ear.
-Next to me, Godofredo, legs spread and camera in his lap.
+Now imagine me, a pipsqueak in the back seat of the newsroom Jeep, face sore from so much smiling.
+Next to me Godofredo, legs spread and camera in his lap.
 Up front, Farinha, griping to the driver about his mother-in-law.
-Me, happy as could be, riding with the big boys.
-Face sore from so much smiling.
+Me riding with the big boys.
 My heart swelling in my chest, leaping with joy.

 It was getting dark.
 The rain would not let up.
 A sheet of rain was forming around the marquees of the buildings along Avenida Presidente Vargas.
 Just head, the gleaming timepieces of the Central Station clocktower announcing six in the afternoon.
 The tender melody of Gounod’s “Ave Maria” interrupted the news on the radio.

 The jeep turned down Leopoldina before taking Avenida Brasil.
 Rows of houses, followed by stores, followed by walls, followed by factories, followed by houses, followed by stories.
 I had no idea Rio could stretch on like that.
 I’d never ventured past Grajaú, the tram route to school and the newspaper, and the streets of the old city center.
 Forehead resting against the cold window glass, chest filled with expectation, my mind meanding like the route.
-I was beginning to understand that Rio was much greater and more comlex than I could imagine.
+I was beginning to understand that Rio was much greater and more complex than I could imagine.

 Twenty minutes later the jeep turned right down a dark street full of potholes, punctuated with warehouses, high walls, and empty lots.
 Then turned again, down a narrow street.
 More warehouses and dark buildings.
 It drove a few more blocks—tossing me from side to side at each bump in the road.
 We drove by a tiny park with broken swings, arriving at a row of boarded-up business fronts.
 Next to a lamppost was a heap in the shape of a body, and I say that way because it I had a hard time believing it.

-I had never seen a dead man, the motionless and strangely real body of a dead man.
+I had never seen a dead man, the motionless, strangely real volume of a dead man.
 My mouth was dry, my pulse

 48

-was still racing, but in a different way.
-Farinha turned to face me.
+was still racing, but now was different.
+Farinha turned to me.

-“Ok, kid, here’s how it works.
+“Kid, here’s how it works.
 Not a finger.
 Not a word, either.
-Stay by my side and see if you can stay out of trouble.”
+Stay by my side and out of trouble.”

 I nodded.
 I felt like a fraction of myself, and even that much felt like a nuisance.
 The driver pulled up to the curb and turned the car off.
 The rain was coming down in sheets.